medialab/gazouilloire/README.md

     ```
     gazouilloire start
     ```

+- Gazouilloire stores its current search state in the collection directory.
+This means that if you restart Gazouilloire, it will not search again for tweets that were already found.
+If you want a fresh start (e.g. if you modify the query terms in config.json), you can reset the search state with:

+    ```bash
+    gazouilloire reset -i none
+    ```
+    The `--es_index/-i` option allows you to also remove the links or tweets Elasticsearch indices.
+    To remove only links and search state:
+    ```
+    gazouilloire reset -i links
+    ```
+    To remove only tweets and search state:
+    ```
+    gazouilloire reset -i tweets
+    ```
+    To remove links, tweets and search state:
+    ```
+    gazouilloire reset
+    ```

 - Data is stored in your ElasticSearch, which you can direcly query.
 But you can also export it easily in csv format: